loopandlearn/news/docs/edition/2024-09-18.md

 ## Overlap Dexcom G7 Sensors

 Many people start their next G7 Sensor during the grace period of their current sensor.
 Then, after the new sensor has time to stabilize, switch over to the new sensor.
-With the method, so long as there are no failed or knocked off sensors, you get continuous readings and avoid using those first 6-12 hours of a new sensor with your closed-loop system.
+With this method, so long as there are no failed or knocked off sensors, you get continuous readings and avoid using those first 6-12 hours of a new sensor with your closed-loop system.

 1. Acknowledge the expired alert on the G7 app and indicate you’ll change the sensor later
 1. Then insert a new sensor - it automatically starts but does not pair with the phone